streamcircle/docs.tween.ly/src/content/docs/user-guide/data-source.md

 - **Slug** - An unique identifier (short name). 🚨 The slug must be unique across all Data Sources in the workspace.
 - **URL** - URL to the origin of the data source
 - **type** - elect XML or JSON based on the data format.
-- **Data source refresh** option - If enabled, the Data Source will refresh at the specified interval (in seconds).
-A green label on the timeline indicates active auto-refresh.
+- **Data source refresh** option - If enabled, the Data Source will refresh at the specified time (in seconds).
+A green label on the timeline indicates this timestamp.

 Click **Next** to continue.